khurramjaved96/Recursive-CNNs/README.md

 3. Synthetic Dataset created by S.A Abbas and S.ul.Hussan [2] : https://drive.google.com/open?id=0B0ZBpkjFckxyNms0Smp0RWFsdTQ

 ## Training Code
-Training code is mostly for reference only.
-It's not well documented or commented and it would be easier to re-implement the model from the paper than using this code.
-However I will be refactoring the code in the coming days to make it more accesible.

 To prepare dataset for training, run the following command following:

 ``` bash